 Click here to call the leaders of the Progressive Conservative Party of Ontario, the Liberal Party of Ontario, the New Democratic Party of Ontario, the Green Party of Ontario, and your MPP, and let them know that you support a renewable future, not more fracked gas electricity.

-Our call to phase out gas-fired power plants has been endorsed by 34 (and growing) national, provincial and local organizations.
+Our call to phase out gas-fired power plants has been endorsed by more than 45 national, provincial and local organizations.
 If your organization would like to join the campaign, please contact Angela Bischoff.